SAP/spartacus-docs/_pages/dev/features/quick-order.md

 ### Cart Page

-You can use the quick order form in the **Cart** page both for logged-in users and anonymous.
+You can use the quick order form in the **Cart** page for both a logged-in and an anonymous user

 Adding products to cart with cart quick order form: